aiellomau/improve-microservice-sample/README.md

 The servers for the infrastruture are pretty simple thanks to Spring Cloud:

 - eureka-server: is the Eureka server for service discovery.
+- config-server: is the Config server.
+It hold all properties values for each ms.
 - zuul-server: is the Zuul server.
 It distributes the requests to the three microservices.

 The microservices are: